30: Prioritizing Performance and the Future of the Terminal with Zach Lloyd

 [15:13] - “One of the kind of root product ideas behind Warp was, could you build a version of a text-based interface that brings that same power to a much larger group of developers so it makes that power much more accessible.” ~ @zachlloydtweets

 [29:40] - “My general philosophy for when you’re building something like this is to try to pick the tool that’s going to get you to the best product experience.
 And so it’s always like working backward from what user experience is going to be best and then how do you pick the tools, and the stack, and the technology to try to achieve that.” ~ @zachlloydtweets

 [30:33] - “In my experience, the best engineers who I’ve worked with and who I prefer to work with are people who are seeing the technology as a tool for achieving an end-user result or for solving some problem.” ~ @zachlloydtweets

 Robbie Wagner: [00:09] Hey everybody.
-Welcome to another Whiskey Web and Whatnot with myself, Robbie Wagner, and my co-host, as always, Charles William Carpenter III, and our guest today, Zack Lloyd.
-What's going on, Zack?
+Welcome to another Whiskey Web and Whatnot with myself, Robbie Wagner, and my co-host, as always, Charles William Carpenter III, and our guest today, Zach Lloyd.
+What's going on, Zach?

 Robbie Wagner: [00:24] Doing well.